-Other types of narcissists you will need to either distance yourself or completely cut them out.
+For other types of narcissists, you will need to either distance yourself or completely cut them out.
 Only you know what will work best for you.
-If they are still in your life no reaction.
-Every few years I slip up, That’s was before realising they were a narcissist.
-In the whole, my mother, brother and I just vented to each other.
-If you can do this great, unfortunately, a lot of us can not, as the others have narcissistic traits, or are just unwilling to open their eyes to reality.
+Suppose they are still in your life, no reaction.
+Every few years, I slip up; that’s was before realising they could be a narcissist.
+On the whole, my mother, brother and I just vented to each other.
+If you can do this great, unfortunately, a lot of us can not, as the others have narcissistic traits or are just unwilling to open their eyes to reality.

-If your worried what others think, or if you’re worried they are elderly and need you.
-So what, if they are still damaging your mental health and your inner self, you have to remove them from your life.
+If you’re worried about what others think, or if you’re worried, they are elderly and need you.
+So what if they are still damaging your mental health and your inner self?
+You have to remove them from your life.

 If they are no longer causing you issues and you can put up with them, then no need to cut them out.